rgriola/merkel-vision-react/README.md

 3. **Fallback Mechanism**: We automatically fall back to legacy markers if the advanced markers aren't available
 4. **Debug Logging**: Check the console for detailed information about available Google Maps components
 5. **Map ID**: Advanced Markers require a valid Map ID (we've provided one in the configuration)
+6. **Map Styling**: When using a Map ID, styles must be configured in the Google Cloud Console, not in code

 ### Google Maps API Issues